nealcaren/SOCI101/syllabus/schedule.md

 # Schedule

 The plan for the semester is the {ref}`lesson-schedule`.
-Different assignments are due at different times during the week, as described in weekly-deadlines{ref}`weekly-deadlines`.
+Different assignments are due at different times during the week, as described in the {ref}`weekly-deadlines`.

 (lesson-schedule)=